 (ii) measures shall be implemented to ensure the WLA will not be exceeded, and

-(iii) stormwater discharges shall be monitored, if applicable, for any indicator pollutant identified in the TMDL for every rain event that produces a discharge to ensure compliance with the WLA.
-Such monitoring shall be in addition to the requirements specified in Section 5(c), or
+(iii) stormwater discharges shall be monitored, if applicable, for any indicator pollutant identified in the TMDL for every rain event that produces a discharge to ensure compliance with the WLA. or

 (iv) the specific requirements for stormwater discharges specified in the TMDL are met.

-Construction activities discharging to impaired waters that do not comply with this subsection are not authorized by this general permit.
+Construction activities discharging directly to impaired waters that do not comply with this subsection are not authorized by this general permit.